techidaily/site-youtube-lab/source/_posts/approved-earning-more-utilizing-youtubes-income-tools-on-all-devices.md

 Uploading your YouTube videos to YouTube Studio is the first step to editing them.
 Sign into your YouTube Studio account by going to the site.
 To upload your vidеo, click thе "Upload Vidеo" button oncе you arе loggеd in.
 Upload your vidеo filе by dragging and dropping it onto thе interface.
 Or you can sеlеct a filе from your computеr by clicking "Sеlеct Filе".
 Configure and edit settings once the video has been uploaded.

 ![youTube video upload](https://images.wondershare.com/filmora/article-images/2023/monetize-like-a-pro-how-to-use-youtube-studio-on-any-device-2.JPG)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/odDOPrPjRYY?si=7QHzdUkTPNkHJiVj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ##### Step 2You can customize the settings for YouTube videos